 Directed by Javier Polavieja, the D-Lab assembles an excellent team of talented young researchers at various stages of their evolving careers

 Javier Polavieja (Oxford University Ph.D. in Sociology, 2001) is Banco Santander Professor of Sociology at the Department of Social Sciences and Director of the D-Lab at Universidad Carlos III de Madrid.
 His main fields of research are social stratification, political sociology and migration research.
-His work has been published in leading international journals including, amongst others, the American Journal of Sociology, American Sociological Review, European Sociological Review, Social Forces, Labour Economics, Socio-Economic Review, Electoral Studies, International Migration and Social Indicators Research, as well as in the leading Spanish academic journals in the social sciences.
+His work has been published in leading international journals including, amongst others, the American Journal of Sociology, American Sociological Review, European Sociological Review, Social Forces, Socio-Economic Review, Labour Economics, Political Behavior, Electoral Studies, International Migration and Social Indicators Research, as well as in the leading Spanish academic journals in the social sciences.
 In 2015, he was appointed Fellow of the European Academy of Sociology.

 Javier Blanco García-Lomas is a programmer currently based at Toulon, France, as well as ICT Fellow at the D-Lab, UC3M.
 Since 2016, he has provided key professional services to the lab.
 Javier co-programmed SAdIE, the Scraping and Advanced Implementation Engine we use for our online field-experiments, and he is currently in charge of its maintenance and fine-tuning.
 He also provides expert technical advice on the online surveys carried out at the lab.